tetris245/ULTRAbc/README.md

 * New commands:
   - spin (target) to allow access to target's wheel of fortune, even when not displayed
 * Optimized management of Player's name, nickname and pronouns
+* Fixed again a grammatical issue in customized messages (previous fix was buggy!)